Data is sourced from the KidsCount! Database and the US Census Bureau.

 Along with council members, regional councils are supported by El Pomar Trustees, staff, and Fellows

-Dave Palenchar was raised in southern California and first came to Colorado to attend the United States Air Force Academy.
-After a career in the Air Force, he returned to Colorado and joined the El Pomar program staff.
-In 2007, Dave was recognized as the Colorado Springs Business Citizen of the Year by the (then) Greater Colorado Springs Chamber of Commerce.
-He retired as El Pomar’s Chief Operating Officer in 2013.
+Dave Palenchar was raised in Southern California and first came to Colorado to attend the United States Air Force Academy.
+After a career in the Air Force, he returned to Colorado and joined El Pomar’s program staff.
+In 2007, Dave was recognized as Colorado Springs Business Citizen of the Year by the Colorado Springs Chamber & EDC.
+He has been a Trustee of the Foundation since 1998 and retired as El Pomar’s Chief Operating Officer in 2013.

 Eudelia Contreras is the CEO of Full Circle of Lake County, an organization committed to empowering its community through youth development, family supports, immigrant services, and resource connection.
 Most recently, Eudelia was the Lead Community Organizer for Lake County Build a Generation in which she organized residents in Lake County’s manufactured housing communities to build health and health equity.
 She was also enormously instrumental in helping the members of Cooperativa Nueva Union purchase their mobile home park for $1.6M.
 This was a monumental undertaking that had to be accomplished on a tight time frame.
 Eudelia’s ability to bring community members together—even across culture, background, age, gender, and language—was remarkable, and was key to her success at Lake County Build a Generation.